School Board Policy 610 -

-4. Schools may reduce or waive student fees, except for parking fees, for students/families unable to pay such fees.
+4. Schools may reduce or waive student fees for students/families unable to pay such fees.
 Criteria to be considered might include free/reduced price meal status or family financial hardship information.

 5. “Student fees” may include, but are not limited to, fees for co-curricular activities, behind-the-wheel driver education, band instrument rental, student parking, and early entrance testing.

 6. Schools shall be allowed to require payment of fees by students as permitted under state law, including, but not limited to: supplemental publications or materials that are optional for student to use: field trips considered supplemental to the educational program; additional or more costly materials used for a project when the resultant product is in excess of minimum requirements and, at the student’s option, becomes the personal property of the student.

 1. The district shall charge students for damage to school property, including charges reported by the Transportation Department for damage done to school buses.